Frostbite Racing 101

-A T Flag flag indicates a simple triangular course. (never used in practice)
+A T Flag flag indicates a simple triangular course. (occasionally used)

-An O flag indicates a windward leeward course. (very rarely used)
+An O flag indicates a windward leeward course. (occasionally used)

 The Start line will be between committee boat and the pin (usually red/white stripy mark).
 The trapezoid will be 4 large orange marks.
 Having (almost) completed the required number of laps you need to again cross the start/finish line (This bit of the windward leg you didn't do on first lap).
 When you cross the finish line the committee boat will give you a beep.